 - Improve Code Writing: With the GIt commands, you can review, improve and propose new codes for your project.
-It also makes sure that all your codes are safely loaded into GitHub’s Cloud Storage.
+It also ensures that all your codes are safely loaded into GitHub’s Cloud Storage.

 Introduction to Snowflake

 In Shared-Nothing architecture, the nodes work independently and do not share the same memory or storage.
-Furthermore, it processes the data in parallel (using multiple nodes) that increases the performance of the Data Warehouse, and also results in more effective and efficient processing of SQL queries.
-Because of its architecture, Snowflake is one the fastest Data Warehousing Solution to any business model.
-Its performance speed is phenomenal and takes only seconds to run your SQL queries.
+Furthermore, it processes the data in parallel (using multiple nodes), which increases the performance of the Data Warehouse, and also results in more effective and efficient processing of SQL queries.
+Because of its architecture, Snowflake is one the fastest Data Warehousing Solutions for any business model.
+Its performance speed is phenomenal, and it takes only seconds to run your SQL queries.

 Key Features of Snowflake